mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 ## June 13 - July 25

+### June 13 - June 17
+ - Implement the creation of the `libnode` context in `service_internal_nodejs.c` to be called from `zoo_service_loader.c:loadServiceAndRun()`
+ - Include `libnode` in the `ZOO-Kernel` build and link against it in the official Dockerfile
+ - Use a dummy static JS method

+### June 20 - June 24
+ - Test building with the versions included Ubuntu, Debian, CentOS and Fedora

+### June 27 - July 1
+ - Implement `ZOORequest`, `ZOOTranslate`, `ZOOUpdateStatus` and `alert` using Node N-API

+### July 4 - July 8
-* Implement the loading of the Node.js shared library in the `ZOO-Kernel` and reimplement the existing SpiderMonkey methods using Node N-API.
-Expose those methods to the JS world.
+ - Implement the object and the array transforms using Node N-API

+### July 11 - July 15
+ - Load the existing 3rd party code - mostly `proj4js` into the environment

+### July 18 - July 22
+ - Spare week for testing and debugging

 ## July 25 - July 29

-* Phase 1 evaluation
+* Phase 1 evaluation: the existing SpiderMonkey unit tests should be passing on Node.js at this point

 ## July 29 - September 4

-Stretch goals:
+Stretch goals

+### August 1 - August 5
-* Add builtin Node.js GDAL support
+ - Add builtin Node.js GDAL support
  - Allow JS services to use `gdal-async` out of the box
  - Reimplement the GDAL profile C++ service in JS as an example

+### August 8 - August 12
  - Create and automate an `AddressSanitizer` build to be run in continuous integration

+### August 15 - August 19
-* Allow services to request to be executed in a single-instance mode by providing an `async` function as entry point
+ - Allow services to request to be executed in a single-instance mode by providing an `async` function as entry point

+### August 22 - August 26
-* Add snapshot support to `libnode`
- - Should the time permit, `libnode` could benefit from having the same V8 snapshot support as the Node.js main executable.
+ - Add snapshot support to `libnode` - it could benefit from having the same V8 snapshot support as the Node.js main executable.
 V8 supports creating and restoring snapshots of a JS heap - this feature is used by Node.js to speed-up the initial loading of the JS class library - instead of compiling it at every process startup, it is compiled and initialized once during the build of the Node.js executable and then the JS heap is saved in a snapshot to be reused when launching Node.js.
 Currently, this feature is not readily available when using `libnode`.
 Electron re-implements it on its own.
 This is to be submitted for merging back in Node.js.

+### August 29 - September 2
+ - Spare week for testing and debugging

-After September 4
+## After September 4

 * Phase 2 evaluation